KKR & Co. Inc. (KKR): Porter's Five Forces [11-2024 Updated]

 KKR & Co.
 Inc. (KKR) - Porter's Five Forces: Competitive rivalry

-Intense competition among private equity firms and asset managers
+Intense competition in private equity and alternative investments

 KKR & Co.
 Inc. (KKR) - Porter's Five Forces: Threat of substitutes